Punic Wars: Siege of Carthage

 As well as manning the walls of Carthage, the Carthaginians formed a field army under Hasdrubal the Boetharch, which was based 25 km to the south.
-The Roman army moved to lay siege to Carthage, but its walls were so strong and its citizen-militia so determined it was unable to make any impact, while the Carthaginians struck back effectively.
+The Roman army moved to lay siege to Carthage, but its walls were so strong and its citizen militia so determined it was unable to make any impact, while the Carthaginians struck back effectively.
 Their army raided the Roman lines of communication, and in 148 BC Carthaginian fire ships destroyed many Roman vessels.
 The main Roman camp was in a swamp, which caused an outbreak of disease during the summer.
 The Romans moved their camp, and their ships, further away – so they were now more blockading than closely besieging the city.
 The war dragged on into 147 BC.

 In early 147 BC Scipio Aemilianus, an adopted grandson of Scipio Africanus who had distinguished himself during the previous two years' fighting, was elected consul and took control of the war.
-The Carthaginians continued to resist vigorously: they constructed warships and during the summer twice gave battle to the Roman fleet, losing both times.
-The Romans launched an assault on the walls; after confused fighting they broke into the city, but, lost in the dark, withdrew.
+The Carthaginians continued to resist vigorously: they constructed warships and, during the summer, twice gave battle to the Roman fleet, losing both times.
+The Romans launched an assault on the walls; after confused fighting they broke into the city, but, becoming disoriented in the dark, withdrew.
 Hasdrubal and his army retreated into the city to reinforce the garrison.
 Hasdrubal had Roman prisoners tortured to death on the walls, in view of the Roman army.
 He was reinforcing the will to resist in the Carthaginian citizens; from this point there could be no possibility of negotiations.
 Some members of the city council denounced his actions and Hasdrubal had them put to death and took control of the city.
-With no Carthaginian army in the field those cities which had remained loyal went over to the Romans or were captured.
+With no Carthaginian army in the field, those cities which had remained loyal went over to the Romans or were captured.

 Scipio moved back to a close blockade of the city and built a mole which cut off supply from the sea.
 In the spring of 146 BC the Roman army managed to secure a foothold on the fortifications near the harbour.
 Scipio launched a major assault which quickly captured the city's main square, where the legions camped overnight.
-The next morning the Romans started systematically working their way through the residential part of the city, killing everyone they encountered and firing the buildings behind them.
-At times the Romans progressed from rooftop to rooftop, to prevent missiles being hurled down on them.
+The next morning, the Romans started systematically working their way through the residential part of the city, killing everyone they encountered and burning the buildings behind them.
+At times, the Romans progressed from rooftop to rooftop, to prevent missiles being hurled down on them.
 It took six days to clear the city of resistance; only on the last day did Scipio take prisoners.
 The last holdouts, including Roman deserters in Carthaginian service, fought on from the Temple of Eshmoun and burnt it down around themselves when all hope was gone.
 There were 50,000 Carthaginian prisoners, a small proportion of the pre-war population, who were sold into slavery.
 There is a tradition that Roman forces then sowed the city with salt, but this has been shown to have been a 19th-century invention.